venj/COpenSSL/Readme.markdown

 OpenSSL module for Swift.

-Note: Currently only `md4.h`, `md5.h`, `sha.h` is included.
+Note: Currently only `md4.h`, `md5.h`, `sha.h`, `hmac.h`, `evp.h` is included.
 If you want to add more header files, please fork this project for your needs.
 Or you can send a pull request.

 Usage
 -----